jham005/aoc/README.md

 This project contains the code I wrote for the 2024 AoC.
 You can find the puzzle questions at <https://adventofcode.com/2024>.

+## Day 10: (48:26 + 2:02 = 50:28, rank 6215)

+Gotta love recursion, just need to focus on what's being counted.
+Basically solved part 2 before part 1.
+Also need to get directions right - "up, down, left, right" doesn't mean choose any pair of `dx`, `dy` from `(-1, 0, 1)` :- (.
+Ended up with a couple of `var`s to do the counting, which made `traverse` feel a bit unclean.
+But I can live with that.

 ## Day 9: (36:53 + 1:14:43) = 1:51:36, rank 5453)

 Getting the right data structures was the key here.
 For the first part I did